Best VPN for Ubuntu in 2025: Privacy for Penguins

 Very Fast

-When it comes to VPNs for Ubuntu, Private Internet Access is the epitome of simplicity.
-It’s the only app on our list to offer a GUI-based VPN app, making it a great choice for newbies.
+When it comes to VPNs for Ubuntu, Private Internet Access is the epitome of simplicity — its GUI-based Ubuntu app is easy to navigate and takes minutes to set up.
 Plus, PIA has the largest server network, with over 20,000 VPN and proxy servers.
 Learn more about this service in our PIA review.

 When it comes to speed, PIA is still a work in progress.
 While it’s not as fast as ExpressVPN or NordVPN, it’s still decent enough for just about any online activity.